Black Friday 2020: The best mattress deals on Nectar, Sleep Number and more

 6. Purple

-There are tons of opportunities to save on Purple’s best-tested mattresses this Black Friday.
-The Original mattress, which is uniquely designed with a squishy gel grid material, is $100 off for full, queen, and king sizes (while twin and twin XL sizes are $50 off).
+There are tons of opportunities to save on Purple’s best-tested mattresses this Black Friday weekend.
+The Original mattress, which is uniquely designed with squishy gel grid material, is $100 off for full, queen, and king sizes (while twin and twin XL sizes are $50 off).
 So comfortable was the Purple mattress in testing, it eliminated our tester's back pain—she even ended up buying one for herself.
-Meanwhile, the Hybrid Premier is $200 off, the Hybrid is $150 off and the kid mattress is $25 off, and you can save even more when you shop the retailer’s bundles.
+Meanwhile, the Hybrid Premier is $200 off, the Hybrid is $150 off and the kid mattress is $25 off.
+You can save even more when you shop the retailer’s bundles.
 For instance, when you purchase the Complete Harmony Bundle, consisting of two Harmony pillows, a set of sheets and a mattress protector, you'll net up to a $200 savings.

 Shop Purple Black Friday 2020 Mattress Deals